ArcticTechnology/PythonStarterPackage/README.md

 ```

 ## Documentation
-To deploy this package, first, make sure you have gone through the "PythonStarterPackage Tutorial.md" in the ```doc/``` directory.
+To deploy this package, first, make sure you have gone through the [PythonStarterPackage_Tutorial.md](https://github.com/ArcticTechnology/PythonStarterPackage/blob/main/doc/PythonStarterPackage_Tutorial.md) in the ```doc/``` directory.
 Once you have a good understanding of how to implement your own package and assuming you have mapped dependencies and tested the package, you can use the following to deploy your package.

 ### Deployment
 Once the package is ready, we can work on deploying the package.